supervisely-ecosystem/dtl-v2/src/ui/dtl/actions/rename/README.md

-# Rename
+# Rename Classes

-`Rename` layer change names of the existing classes with given class names.
+`Rename Classes` layer change names of the existing classes with given class names.

 ### Settings

-- **classes_mapping** — Assign a new class name to each class.
-If name is not specified, then the class will not be modified.
+- **classes_mapping** — Select the classes to be renamed and specify the new names for them.

 ### Example